clesleycode/regression/Regression Analysis.md

 Lastly, regression doesn’t work with categorical variables with multiple values.
 These variables need to be converted to other variables before using them in regression models.

+## 3.0 Non Linear Regression

+Non-linear regression analysis uses a curved function, usually a polynomial, to capture the non-linear relationship between the two variables.
+The regression is often constructed by optimizing the parameters of a higher-order polynomial such that the line best fits a sample of (x, y) observations.

-## 3.0 Multiple Linear Regression
+## 4.0 Multiple Linear Regression

 Multiple linear regression is similar to simple linear regression, the only difference being the use of more than one input variable.

 The assumptions are the same as for simple regression.

-## 4.0 Logistic Regression
+## 5.0 Logistic Regression

-Logistic regression is a generalized linear model most commonly used for classifying binary data.
-Its output is a continuous range of values between 0 and 1 (commonly representing the probability of some event occurring), and its input can be a multitude of real-valued and discrete predictors.
+Logistic Regression is a statistical technique capable of predicting a <b>binary</b> outcome.
+It’s output is a continuous range of values between 0 and 1, commonly representing the probability of some event occurring.
+Logistic regression is fairly intuitive and very effective - we'll review the details now.

+## 6.0 Time Series

+A time series is a set of observations of a single variable at multiple different points in time.
+Time series data is different in that these observations <i>are</i> dependent on another variable.
+For example, the stock price of Microsoft today <i>is</i> related to the stock price yesterday.

 ## 5.0 Final Words